2017 M&A Market Outlook

-The industries on the emerging sector outlook will focus on Financial Technology (FinTech), Internet of Things (IoT), and E-Commerce as the top three targets for deal makers.
+The industries on the emerging sector outlook will focus on Financial Technology (FinTech), Internet of Things (IoT), and E-Commerce as the top three targets for dealmakers.
 Businesses will be dealing with increased pressure from shareholders to remain relevant in the changing digital landscape.
 Consumers are shifting away from the traditional services offered by financial advisors/planners and are transitioning towards Robo-Advising and FinTech companies that offer simple and easy solutions for wealth management and planning.
 Financial Technology companies are prime targets for deal makers as many corporations are focusing on providing better customer experiences while diversifying their services and cost reduction.
-Furthermore, 91% of businesses are utilizing big-data and analytics as part of their deal process.
-Therefore, significant technological advancements will be a main driver in increasing deal making in the 2017 year.
+Furthermore, 91% of businesses are utilizing big data and analytics as part of their deal process.
+Therefore, significant technological advancements will be the main driver in increasing deal-making in 2017.

 What does this mean for sellers?

 With so many prospective buyers, sellers should be optimistic as there is a strong market for business acquisitions.
 Sellers with established businesses looking for a quick exit strategy for retirement or for other ventures might find it easier to sell their businesses in comparison to what was possible a few years ago.